Skip to main content

 Mae’r gwasanaeth yma yn cael ei adolygu ar hyn o bryd a bydd yn ddwyieithog cyn gynted â phosib.
 Ymddiheuriadau am unrhyw anghyfleusterau.
 This service is currently under review and will be available bilingually as soon as possible.
 We apologise for any inconvenience.

-Complaints are being assigned to case officers within 16 weeks of submission.
+Complaints which we need to look at in more detail are currently being assigned to case officers within 40 weeks of submission.

 You’ll need: